obonaventure/cnp3/book-2nd/protocols/congestion.rst

 .. [#fprivate] In enterprise networks or datacenters, the situation is different since a single company typically controls all the sources and all the routers.
 In such networks it is possible to ensure that all hosts and routers have been upgraded before turning on ECN on the routers.

 .. [#fecnnonce] With the ECT bit, the deployment issue with ECN is solved provided that all sources cooperate.
 If some sources do not support ECN but still set the ECT bit in the packets that they sent, they will have an unfair advantage over the sources that correctly react to packet markings.
 Several solutions have been proposed to deal with this problem :rfc:`3540`, but they are outside the scope of this book.

+.. [#fslot] The buffers of a router can be implemented as variable or fixed-length slots.
+If the router uses variable length slots to store the queued packets, then the occupancy is usually measured in bytes.
+Some routers have use fixed-length slots with each slot large enough to store a maximum-length packet.
+In this case, the buffer occupancy is measured in packets.

 .. include:: /links.rst